jianshu93/gsearch/README.md

 - A Hnsw structure storing rank of data processed and corresponding sketches.
 - A Dictionary associating each rank to a fasta id and fasta filename.

-The Hnsw structure is dumped *in hnswdump.hnsw.graph* and  *hnswdump.hnsw.data* The Dictionary is dumped in a json file *seqdict.json*
+The Hnsw structure is dumped *in hnswdump.hnsw.graph* and  *hnswdump.hnsw.data*.
+The Dictionary is dumped in a json file *seqdict.json*.
+HNSW and sketching parameters can be found in *parameters.json* while file processing information can be found in *processing_state.json*.

 ```bash
  ************** initializing logger *****************